-For peace of mind when you’re away from home, read our advice to finding the perfect sitter for your pet.
+For peace of mind when you’re on holiday, read our advice on finding the perfect sitter for your pet.

 How to find a pet sitter

-Finding the right pet sitter can give you peace of mind on your holiday, knowing your pet’s in safe and caring hands while you’re away.
+Finding the right pet sitter can give you peace of mind on your holiday.
+You can relax and enjoy your break knowing your pet is in safe hands while you’re away.
 But many pet owners are unsure of what to look for in a prospective pet sitter, and without proper industry regulation, it can be difficult to know who to trust.
 We’ve put together advice for helping you find the right pet sitter for your pet.

 Don’t leave it too late

-One of the best ways to validate a potential sitter is to ask if they’re DBS checked.
+One of the best ways to validate a potential pet sitter is to ask if they’re DBS checked.
 This is a government check that details aspects of their criminal record, including any previous convictions or warnings.
-It flags up any issues straight away, which is particularly important since you’re giving them access to your house and belongings.
+It flags up any issues immediately, which is particularly important since you’re giving them access to your house and belongings.

-The best way to find out exactly what a pet sitter’s like is by talking to their previous clients.
-See if you can track down any reviews about your pet sitter from their website or social media profiles, or alternatively, you can ask them for at least three references.
+The best way to find out exactly what a pet sitter is like is by talking to their previous clients.
+See if you can track down any reviews from their website or social media profiles, or alternatively, you can ask them for at least three references.

 Whether you have a dog, cat or rabbit, you’ll need to make sure your pet sitter is comfortable with the species and breed you own.
 For example, cat sitters may not feel comfortable looking after dogs, and vice versa.

 Rabbits, in particular, need a sitter that understands their behaviour since they can hide illness and injury very well.
 Your sitter will need to check up on them often so that any issues are cared for quickly.

 As with most services, the cheapest option isn’t always the best.
 Be sure to choose a pet sitter on their merits, references, and how well they suit your pet’s needs, rather than price.